Submitting your thesis or project for examination

 - appendices (if any).

-For a detailed list of requirements, please refer to Item 4 Format for submission for examination in the Thesis/project submission and examination process.
+For a detailed list of requirements, please refer to Item 4 Format for submission for examination in the HDR Submission and Examination Procedure.
 Your submission must meet these requirements for your thesis or project to be accepted for examination.

 For information on thesis or project length and examples of archived work please refer to the webpage modes of submission and formatting.
 You’ll note that the style differs between disciplines; we recommend that you meet with your senior supervisor or HDR coordinator to discuss the specific requirements of your School.